Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 {kotlin-runnable="true"}

 > When serializing an object directly, you need to explicitly pass the custom serializer to the `encodeToString()`
 > function to ensure that the custom serialization logic is applied.
-For more information, see the [Pass serializers manually](third-party-classes.md#pass-serializers-manually) section.
+For more information, see [Pass serializers manually](serialization-create-and-use-serializers.md#pass-a-serializer-manually).
 >
 {style="note"}